markovmodel/molPX/README.md

 KNOWN ISSUES:
 - installation of nglview might give a "SandboxViolation" error.
 IDK how to fix this for now.
 Recommended install is then to externally use "conda install nglview -c bioconda"

+NOTE:
+This package is based upon the nglview package by Alexander Rose, Ngyen

 Have FUN!